rjerue/koppen-map/README.md

 # Köppen–Geiger Climate Map

 Back in College, I took a geography class and was enamoured by the Köppen–Geiger Climate Classification System.
 However, in all my years I have never found an interactive map that has every represented it well.
-Never until now!
+Never until now that is!

 ## Commands